dag7dev/WAProperRenamer/README.md

 **DO NOT** try to run it with Python2 because it won't work.

+If you have git, clone this repo with git clone and place this script wherever you want.

+If you don't have git, [click here](https://github.com/dag7dev/WAProperRenamer/archive/master.zip) and place this script wherever you want.

 ## Usage:
 Write directly on Windows or Linux:
 ```